GDSC-SC/patient-care-diary-backend/README.md

 Access the application at http://localhost:8080 in your web browser.

-This is a server server url for our project: https://patient-care-diary.dev
+This is a actual url for our project: https://patient-care-diary.dev